 Worries that it wasn’t ‘blokey’ to show a concern about the way they look or feel or that people would scrutinize them were also likely to lead men to stress over their food intake and diet in secret.

 When asked to rate their worries on different areas of their self-image men were found to show most anxiety around fears they were overweight or had a beer belly (58%), while yellowing teeth (20%) and concerns over a lack of muscle (14%) were also prevalent.

-Women were also mostly concerned around their weight and teeth, while cellulite was the third highest issue to cause body anxiety.
-Bags under the eyes and a fear of having flabby arms or ‘bingo wings’ completed the top five most common body hang ups for women.
+Women were also mostly concerned about their weight and teeth, while cellulite was the third highest issue to cause body anxiety.
+Bags under the eyes and a fear of having flabby arms or ‘bingo wings’ completed the top five most common body hang-ups for women.

-Rising levels of worry led 75 per cent of men to think they are pressured to meet high standards of appearance far more than generations before them ever were.
+Rising levels of worry led 75 percent of men to think they are pressured to meet high standards of appearance far more than previous generations ever were.